ybizeul/set-oci-vm-owner/README.md

 `vcenter_datacenter` : Name of Datacenter as defined in vCenter Server top level object.

+`vcenter_custom_attribute` : Name of the attribute in vCenter that will be set in OCI annotation

 `oci_host`  : Host name or IP address of OCI server

 `oci_username` : Username to use when connecting to OCI server